idrisawad/Blockchain-for-temperature_monitoring_systems/README.md

 This script is a basic implementation of a blockchain using JavaScript.
 It uses the SHA256 algorithm to hash the blocks and includes a temperature measurement feature with an alarm system.
 The script utilizes the axios library to make HTTP requests and fetch temperature data from a Provider's API every 3 hours.

+#### Description: ####

+This script is a basic implementation of a blockchain system for temperature measurement and alarm systems.
+The script uses JavaScript as the programming language and it is built on the concepts of decentralized and distributed systems, cryptography, and hashing algorithms.

+The script uses a simple data structure to represent each block in the blockchain, which contains the following information:

+ - Timestamp: The time at which the block was created
+ - Temperature: The temperature measurement
+ - Hash: A unique digital signature generated using a hashing algorithm (such as SHA-256) that represents the block's data
+ - Previous Hash: A reference to the previous block's hash, which forms the link between the blocks in the blockchain

+The script also includes a function for adding new blocks to the blockchain, which involves the following steps:

+ - Calculating the hash of the new block by combining the data (timestamp, temperature) and the previous block's hash
+ - Adding the new block to the blockchain
+ - Checking if the new block's hash is valid (i.e., if it meets the required difficulty level)

+The script also includes a function for checking the integrity of the blockchain, which involves the following steps:

+ - Iterating through all the blocks in the blockchain
+ - Verifying that the hash of each block is valid
+ - Verifying that the previous hash of each block matches the hash of the previous block

+Additionally, the script uses a Provider's API to get the temperature measurement from a sensor and it runs an interval every 3 hours to get the new measurement.
+The script also has a function for triggering an alarm when the temperature exceeds a certain threshold.

+To run this script, the user would need to have Node.js and npm (Node Package Manager) installed on their system.
+The script can be run from the command line by using the command "node blockchain.js".

+In summary, this script is a basic implementation of a blockchain system for temperature measurement and alarm systems that uses JavaScript, it uses a Provider's API to get the temperature measurement, it runs an interval to get new measurement every 3 hours and it has a function to trigger an alarm when the temperature exceeds a certain threshold.

 #### Prerequisites: ####